Sofi-Tech/ipc/PROTOCOL.md

 ## Communication

-Veza uses binary-encoded messages to communicate between all sockets, to do so, it uses [msgpackr][msgpackr] to encode messages before sending them, and all the communication happens in `ClientSocket` and in `ServerSocket` exclusively, since they define a socket connection.
+`@sofidev/ipc` uses messagepack-encoded messages to communicate between all sockets, to do so, it uses [msgpackr][msgpackr] to encode messages before sending them, and all the communication happens in `ClientSocket` and in `ServerSocket` exclusively, since they define a socket connection.

 Each socket is a [duplex][] connection, so they have both a message sender and a receiver.
-The composition of messages using the Veza protocol is the following:
+The composition of messages using the `@sofidev/ipc` protocol is the following:

 |   ID    | Receptive | Byte-Length |      Bytes ...      |
 | :-----: | :-------: | :---------: | :-----------------: |